nansencenter/nextsim/README_docker.md

 ```
 docker run -it --rm \
     --security-opt seccomp=unconfined \
-    -v `pwd`:/src
+    -v /home/user/nextsim:/nextsim
-    -v /home/user/nextsim/data:/data \
+    -v /Data/sim/data:/data \
     -v /home/user/nextsim/mesh:/mesh \
     -v /home/user/output:/output \
     nextsim \
     mpirun --allow-run-as-root -np 8 nextsim.exec -mat_mumps_icntl_23 200 --config-files=/output/test.cfg
 ```
-This will mount directory `/home/user/nextsim/data` from the host as `/data` on container.
+This example will mount the following directories:
+* `/home/user/nextsim` on the host with source code and compiled binaries as `/nextsim` in container
+* `/Data/sim/data` with all input data as `/data` in container
+* `/home/user/nextsim/mesh` with mpp files and links to meshes as `/mesh` in container
-If your directory `/home/user/nextsim/data` contains not the files but symbolic links to files, you also need to mount the directories where the files are actually residing (e.g. `-v /Data/sim:/Data/sim`)
+* `/home/user/output` with model output as `/output` in container If your directories (e.g. `/home/user/nextsim/mesh`) contain not the files but symbolic links to files, you also need to mount the directories where the files are actually residing (e.g. `-v /Data/sim/data:/Data/sim/data`)

 One more option `--security-opt seccomp=unconfined` is apparently needed to run MPI in container.